mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/test-automation-qa.md

 The implication for testing is the assurance that your testing is scoped towards your own logic, not just validating Mendix components.
 In this sense, you do not need to test the toolset, only the house you have chosen to build with it.

-## 3 What Tools Are Available for Quality-Monitoring Mendix Applications? {#quality-monitoring}
+## 3 What Tools Are Available for Quality-Monitoring Mendix Apps? {#quality-monitoring}

 The Mendix [Application Quality Monitor (AQM)](https://docs.mendix.com/aqm/aqm-overview) offers a dashboard that provides instant insight into the quality of the application models you are building.
 This industry-first cloud service leverages the Mendix metadata-based Model API, performing static analysis of application models by a best-of-breed engine from our integration partner [Software Improvement Group (SIG)](https://www.sig.eu/).